 13. The Basic Rain Barrel

 This article is a great resource.
-It tells you all you need to know in summary form about catching and utilizing rain water.
+It tells you all you need to know in summary form about catching and utilizing rainwater.

 But then it continues on to give you a detailed how-to on creating your own rain barrel.
-So if you are looking for information and a basic rain barrel plan then this might be a helpful resource to you.
+So if you are looking for information and a basic rain barrel plan then this might be a helpful resource for you.

 14. A Trash Can Rain Barrel

-Lots of people make cost effective rain barrels out of trash cans.
+Lots of people make cost-effective rain barrels out of trash cans.
 But I really liked this tutorial because it is very thorough, in my opinion.
 And she gives a great picture of a very nice, neat looking finished product.

-However, the coolest part is that it is all done by picture.
+However, the coolest part is that it is all done by the picture.
 So that is great news for someone looking for something simple.
 No words are even required for this product.
 But you get helpful step by step pictures which is great for the visual builder.